 - Kicking foot does not point to the target which is one of the big problems people have.
 Instead it’s your plant foot that points to the target.

 - Keep your stomach muscles tight [contracted] to gain extra muscle power for your soccer kick.

-- Keep your hips at the target after you strike the soccer ball.
+- Your hips need to be at the target after you strike the soccer ball.

 - Keep your chest pointed to the target after you strike.